melonjs/melonjs.org/src/pages/tutorial/part-1-prerequisites.md

 ## Software to Install

-Before we continue you will need to install the following software:
+Before we continue you will need to install the following software.
+All of these projects are FOSS (free and open source) so consider donating :)

 <ul class="display">
     <li>